 Rest—resting is the most important pillar to ensuring a speedy recovery after a plasma donation; ensure to get a full night of 8 hours of uninterrupted sleep.

 Stay hydrated—since plasma is about 90% water, the donor should ensure that the body is able to replenish what was given out which means drinking plenty of water.
-Is it okay to drink propel instead of water after a plasma donation?
-It may not be a good idea to be drunk alone, but can be combined with drinking water since it is a rich source of electrolytes important for plasma recovery.
+It’s fine to drink Propel instead of water after donating plasma.
+While it’s not advisable to rely solely on it, combining it with water is beneficial because Propel is packed with electrolytes crucial for plasma recovery.

 Eating—consume foods that are rich in iron including fish, meat, beans, whole grains and nuts.
 Replenish electrolytes by drinking coconut water, eating white meat and poultry, avocado and watermelons.